radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 Some directory vendors, like Microsoft Active Directory, support nested groups where groups can be members of other groups.
 For clients that are unable to process nested groups, RadiantOne can flatten them and return all members in a single response.
 The unnest groups setting is applicable to proxy views or model-driven views (designed in Context Builder) that have been configured for persistent cache.
 Flattening nested groups adds processing overhead to RadiantOne, so persistent cache is required for optimal performance, and you must configure the unnest groups setting before initializing the persistent cache.
 The unnest group setting is not applicable to Universal Directory stores.

->**Note – Using a computed attribute in the virtual view to unnest groups is an alternative to using the unnest groups setting.
+>[!note] Using a computed attribute in the virtual view to unnest groups is an alternative to using the unnest groups setting.
 However, the computed attribute approach does not support circular groups (GroupA is a member of GroupB and Group B is a member of GroupA) whereas the unnest groups setting does.**

 The unnest groups setting is not enabled by default.
 To define a naming context that contains nested groups that RadiantOne should automatically flatten for client queries, follow the steps below.